Skip to content

 Agents utilize various tools to enhance their capabilities.
 After receiving a user query from the orchestrator, the agent selects the most suitable tool, prepares the required input parameters, invokes the tool, processes the result, and returns the output to the orchestrator or user.

-Example: In a banking application, specialized agents handle various user queries:
+Example: In a banking app, specialized agents handle various user queries:

 • A savings account agent processes fund transfers, adds new payees, displays balances, and performs other related tasks.

-• A loan agent manages loan applications and payments.
+• A loan agent manages loan apps and payments.

 • A card management agent handles PIN resets or card blocking.